ajwdewit/pcse/doc/reference_guide.rst

 198 days where the parameters do not carry any information.
 Nevertheless, they would still be present in the function call, thereby decreasing the computational efficiency and the readability of the code.
-Therefore, PCSE uses a very different approach for agromanagement events which is based on signals (see XXX).
+Therefore, PCSE uses a very different approach for agromanagement events which is based on signals (see :ref:`Broadcasting signals`).

 .. _refguide_agromanagement: